lallaria/Archipelago/worlds/tp/docs/setup_en.md

 Once you do, follow these steps to connect to the room:

-1. Visit https://generator.tprandomizer.com/s/aptest to download the gci file needed to run the randomizer, Feel free to randomize cosmetics and audio as you would like
+1. Visit https://generator.tprandomizer.com/s/aptest to download the seed file needed to run the randomizer, Feel free to randomize cosmetics and audio as you would like
 2. If you haven't gotten the REL loader, now is a good time to do that from the randomizer website.
-3. (For US Region only) From the zip folder downloaded add the Randomizer.us.gci to the dolphin save data.
+3. From the zip folder downloaded add the RandomizerAP.us.gci to the dolphin save data.
+(If you are using a non-US version you will have to use the Randomizer file from tprandomizer and gannon will not auto-release)

-   Your save data folder should have aptest.gci, RELoader, and Randomizer.us.gci.
+**Your save data folder should have aptest.gci, RELoader, and RandomizerAP.us.gci** (Non AP for Non US versions)

 4. Open Dolphin and use it to open Twilight Princess.
+(Ensure `Enable Emulated Memory Size Override` is disabled.
+See troubleshooting for more details)
 5. Start the REL loader save file and select APTest as the seed you want to use.
    (US Randomizer) The console should say "Archipelego Randomizer" at the top
 6. Start a new save file feel free to leave links name as default for now we change it later.
 7. Start `ArchipelagoLauncher.exe` (without `.exe` on Linux) and choose `Twilight Princess Client`, which will open the text client.
-If Dolphin is not already open you will be prompted to do so.
+It should automatically connect to Dolphin.
-8. Now with dolphin connected run the `/name` command with the player name you put in the YAML file. eg: /name GamingHusky (max 16 characters)
+8. Now with dolphin connected run the `/name` command with the player name you put in the YAML file (max 16 characters.) eg: /name GamingHusky
 9. Connect to the room by entering the server name and port number at the top and pressing `Connect`.
 For rooms hosted on the website, this will be `archipelago.gg:<port>`, where `<port>` is the port number.
 If a game is hosted from the `ArchipelagoServer.exe` (without `.exe` on Linux), this will default to `38281` but may be changed in the `host.yaml`.

 ## Troubleshooting

-- Ensure that you are running version v0.5.1 or higher of Archipelago.
+- Ensure that you are running version v0.5.1 or higher of Archipelago, and the latest version of the world.
 - If you do not see the client in the launcher, ensure the `Twilight Princess.apworld` file is in the correct folder (the `custom_worlds` folder of your Archipelago installation).
 Additionally, ensure you have copied the contents of the `lib` folder in the downloaded Twilight Princess APWorld zip file to your Archipelago installation's `lib` folder.
 - If the client is not working, double-check that you have the most recent release of the `Twilight Princess.apworld` file.
   Ensure that the content of the `lib` folder from the release download has been placed in your Archipelago installation's `lib` folder.
-- If the client says that seed version and client version do not match, it is recomended regenerate the seed with the current version differences in version can cause bugs which may make it unplayable.
+- If the client says that seed version and client version do not match, it is recomended regenerate the seed with the current version.
+  Differences in version can cause bugs which may make it unplayable.
 - If the client throws an error along the lines of "could not read memory at "< some number > dolphin has been disconnected.
   It should automaticly reconnect, so ensure that dolphin is open and running
 - Ensure that you do not have any Dolphin cheats or codes enabled.
 Some cheats or codes can unexpectedly interfere with emulation and make troubleshooting errors difficult.
-- If you get an error message, ensure that `Enable Emulated Memory Size Override` in Dolphin (under `Options` > `Configuration` > `Advanced`) is **disabled**.
+- If Dolphin is not connecting, ensure that `Enable Emulated Memory Size Override` in Dolphin (under `Options` > `Configuration` > `Advanced`) is **disabled**.
 - If you run with a custom GC boot menu, you'll need to skip it by going to `Options` > `Configuration` > `GameCube` and checking `Skip Main Menu`.
 - If you have killed Ganon but the world has not been realesed.
 Ensure that the host settings allows player releases.
   If you are not playing the US verison it will not work.
   Check that the Archipelego Randomizer is loaded by bringing up the console window.